-According to Freddie Mac, the benchmark 30-year fixed-rate mortgage (FRM) averaged 7.08 percent for the week ending July 20, down from 7.21 percent the previous week.
-A year ago, the same mortgage averaged 8.21 percent.
+According to Freddie Mac, the benchmark 30-year fixed-rate mortgage was at 6.92 percent for the week ending Aug.
+17, down from 7 percent the previous week, and at its lowest level since the week ended March 30, when it averaged 6.91 percent.
+A year ago, the same rate stood at 7.96 percent.

 [Click here to compare real estate agents]

-One-year adjustable-rate mortgages (ARMs) averaged 5.62 percent, falling from last week's average of 5.79 percent.
-The same mortgage averaged 7.32 percent at this time last year.
+One-year adjustable-rate mortgages (ARMs) averaged 5.71 percent, inching up from last week's average of 5.70 percent.
+The same mortgage averaged 7.21 percent at this time last year.

-[Click here to see a breakdown of U.S. mortgage rates by region]
+[Click here for a breakdown of U.S. mortgage rates by region]

 Freddie Mac (FRE: Research, Estimates), or Federal Home Mortgage Corp., is a publicly traded company the government established in 1970 to provide a flow of funds to mortgage lenders.